quartzbio/quartzbio-python/docs-source/source/importing_data_via_api.md

 ## Reader Parameters

-EDP automatically detects the file format based on the extension, except for the Nirvana JSON file, and parses the file using a specialized "reader".
+EDP automatically detects the file format based on the extension, except for the Nirvana JSON file, and parses the file using a specialized `"reader"`.
 It is possible to manually specify a reader and modify reader parameters using the [reader\_params](https://quartzbio.github.io/quartzbio-python/import_parameters.html) attribute of the DatasetImport resource.

 | Reader  |   Reader name  |    Extension     |
 |---------|----------------|------------------|